brunnerklaus/dotfiles/README.md

 List of shell tools and apps can be found here [awesome-shell](https://github.com/alebcay/awesome-shell) and [git-addons](https://github.com/stevemao/awesome-git-addons)

+Use your macOS terminal shell to do awesome things [awesome-macos-command-line](https://github.com/herrbischoff/awesome-macos-command-line)

 Other amazingly awesome lists can be found in [awesome-awesome](https://github.com/emijrp/awesome-awesome) and [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness).